Prajwal177/Rock-Paper-Scissor-game/README.md

-# Simple-Countdown-HTML-JS-
+# Rock-Paper-Scissor Game
-Countdown from a certain number to 1 on an HTML page using Javascript setinterval function with interval of 500 milliseconds
+Simple Rock Paper Scissor game created with javascript on an HTML page.
+User selects their move first.
+On countdown of 3, user move and computer move is revealed.
+Winner is decided.